Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 For that you need to install the :ref:`Brick Daemon <brickd_installation>` and the :ref:`Brick Viewer <brickv_installation>`.
 Connect all Bricklets and the Ethernet Master Extension on top of the Master Brick and connect it via USB to your PC.
-Afterwards use Brick Viewer to find out if all of the firmwares up to date (Updates / Flashing button).
+Afterwards use Brick Viewer to find out if all of the firmwares are up to date (Updates / Flashing button).
 If not, you can :ref:`update the Bricks <brickv_flash_firmware>` and :ref:`update the Bricklets <brickv_flash_plugin>` with the Brick